From: William Bronchick, ESQ.

 - How to fill out all the paperwork yourself to setup and use land trusts and personal property trusts – without expensive attorney’s fees!

-- 161-page workbook complete with state-specific legal references
+- 161-page PDF workbook complete with state-specific legal references

-- Four Audio CDs recorded from recent live seminar
+- Four audio files recorded from a recent live seminar

-- CD–ROM with legal forms to create and use LAND TRUSTS
+- Legal forms to create and use LAND TRUSTS

 - Personal Property Trust Forms